appleniks969/token-provider/DOCUMENTATION.md

 3. **Communication Security**
    - All network communication uses HTTPS
    - Error responses are properly handled and do not expose sensitive information

-4. **Minimal Required Information**
-   - SDK requires only the minimal information needed for operation
-   - Client secret is optional if not required by the OIDC provider

 ## Troubleshooting